The You Can Upgrade the Economy Yourself and Increase Everyone’s Income Project

 Today, we get a tremendous amount of information and act through the internet.
 That information is pre-sorted and stored in databases on servers.

 Sorting means arranging data by price, rating, or performance order.
-This is a technical convenience so servers can display results quickly.
+This is done to make the display results more useful and to enable the server to render them quickly.

 In other words, there is less space for the “natural order that governs luck,” such as chance encounters and unexpected discoveries, to work — even if you desire it.